YoRyan/autotable/README.md

 *Default: 120 seconds before*

-Set the spawn time for this trip relative to the arrival time at its first on-route stop.
+Set the spawn times for these trips relative to their arrival times at their first on-route stops.

 Negative values push the time back, while positive values move it forward (thus spawning a "late" train).